 CUPID Summer Fellowship- The Sidney Kimmel Comprehensive Cancer Center at Johns Hopkins offers a summer fellowship for medical students entitled "Cancer in the Under-Privileged, Indigent or Disadvantaged" (CUPID).
 CUPID is a unique program that is designed to address the chronic problem of persistent cancer health disparities.
 The CUPID program is a 7-week summer fellowship for medical students who have demonstrated interest in caring for underserved populations and who are exploring careers in oncology.
 The summer fellows will be chosen based on their interest in oncology and health care disparities.
 In addition, the summer fellows will receive a stipend, free housing and a free gym membership for the summer.
 Application deadline is January 31.
 Website: http://cupid.onc.jhmi.edu.

 David E. Rogers Fellowship Program of the New York Academy of Medicineis offering 20 Fellowships of $3,500 each to support summer projects for first year medical students.
-The Rogers Fellowship projects are intended to focus on coupling medicine with the needs of underserved or disadvantaged patients or populations.
+The Rogers Fellowship projects are 10 and 12 weeks and are intended to focus on coupling medicine with the needs of underserved or disadvantaged patients or populations.
 The content of the Fellowships might range from clinical investigation through community activities or health policy analysis, to activities linking biomedicine, the social infrastructure, and human need.
-The deadline for submissions is usually in March.
+The deadline for submissions is usually in early January.
 Website: www.nyam.org/grants/rogers.html.

 Endocrine Society Summer Research Fellowships - The Endocrine Society offers Summer Research Fellowships to encourage promising undergraduate students, medical students and students entering graduate school to pursue careers in endocrinology.
 The Society provides each student with a $4,000 stipend to participate in research projects under the guidance of a Society member for 10 to 12 weeks during the summer.
 Deadline is early February.
 Website: www.endocrine.org/awards/research-fellowship-awards/summer-research-fellowships

 Foundation for Anesthesia Education and Research (FAER) Research Fellowship Program - FAER's Medical Student Anesthesia Research Fellowships provides students with a challenging and rewarding experience that exposes them to the opportunities within the medical field of anesthesiology and research.
 The fellowship provides medical students with an eight-week research experience within an academic anesthesiology department.
-Deadline to apply is early January.
+Deadline to apply is mid December.
 Website: http://faer.org/programs/msarf-summer-program/

 Howard Hughes Summer Medical Research Fellows Program- The summer after your first or second year is an ideal time to engage in basic, translational, or applied biomedical research with an HHMI investigator, HHMI early career scientist, or Janella scientist.
 The program is primarily aimed at those students who wish to explore the summer research experience with the intent of applying for the year long program.
 During 8-10 weeks of full time research, you'll be exposed to high -quality science, have a chance to increase your scientific knowledge and research skills and interact with world-class investigators.
 Website: www.hhmi.org/grants/individuals/medical-fellows/summer/index.html.